distributed-system-analysis/pbench/docs/Server/API/V1/inventory.md

 `<path>`    string \
-The resource path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/metadata.log` for the dataset metadata, or `/1-default/sample1/result.txt` for the default first iteration results.
+The resource path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/metadata.log` for a file named `metadata.log` at the top level of the dataset tarball, or `/dir1/dir2/file.txt` for a `file.txt` file in a directory named `dir2` within a directory called `dir1` at the top level of the dataset tarball.

 ## Request headers